The regulatory conditions for foreign investments in Russia

 • Foreign states and international organizations, as well as entities under their control.

 The Strategic Companies Law expands this definition by extending it to:

 • Entities (including those registered in Russia) under the control of foreign investors; and

 • Russian citizens with foreign citizenship.

-The Foreign Investments Law sets forth a tax stabilization clause (“Grandfather Clause”).
+The Foreign Investments Law sets forth a stabilization clause (“Grandfather Clause”).
 The Grandfather Clause prohibits increasing the rates of certain federal taxes until initial investments have been recouped (up to a maximum of seven years, unless this period is extended by the Russian government).
 The Grandfather Clause also protects from applying prohibitions or limitations related to foreign investments during the same period if these prohibitions or limitations are introduced after the first investments to the project are made.

 Limitations on foreign investment in Russia

-Whenever a foreign investor intends to acquire control over a Russian company engaged in a strategic activity, the acquisition, depending on the level of such control, requires preliminary approval from the Russian government and/or post-transaction notification of the Federal Anti- monopoly Service of the Russian Federation (FAS).
-Importantly, the notion of “control” for these purposes implies not only a certain minimum shareholding, but also rights to appoint governing bodies and otherwise determine the target company’s activity.
+Whenever a foreign investor intends to acquire control over a Russian company engaged in a strategic activity, the acquisition, depending on the level of such control, requires preliminary approval from the Russian government and/or post-transaction notification of the Federal Anti-monopoly Service (FAS) of the Russian Federation.
+Importantly, the notion of control for these purposes implies not only a certain minimum shareholding, but also rights to appoint governing bodies and otherwise determine the target company’s activity.